nikolaevra/finance-inbox/backend/README.md

 # Finance Inbox Backend

-FastAPI backend for the Finance Inbox application with PostgreSQL database, Alembic migrations, and Gmail integration.
+FastAPI backend for the Finance Inbox application with a Supabase database, Alembic migrations, and Gmail integration.

 ## 🏗️ Architecture